100mslive/web-sdks/packages/hms-video-web/docs/Architecture.md

 ## VideoElementManager

-Handles rendering of video track provided video elements. it keeps track of the video elements and attaches/detaches video when it is in view or out of view(This was earlier done in react-sdk, now moving to the core, to reduce the end user friction).
+Handles rendering of video track provided video elements. it keeps track of the video elements and attaches/detaches video when it is in view or out of view(This was earlier done in react-sdk, but is now part of the core sdk).
+A flag provided at the run time controls whether this is enabled.
+Every HMSVideoTrack has its own VideoElementManager which stores a reference to the video element(s) it's attached to.
+The class takes care of primarily two things -
-This also handles selecting appropriate layer for remote track on resize.
+- Video subscription using [IntersectionObserver](https://developer.mozilla.org/en-US/docs/Web/API/Intersection_Observer_API) - ensures that only visible video elements are subscribed to, to save on bandwidth and device resources(video decoding is cpu heavy)
+- Rendering the proper resolution using [ResizeObserver](https://developer.mozilla.org/en-US/docs/Web/API/ResizeObserver) - In case of Simulcast, there are multiple layers which can be subscribed to.
+The class is responsible for figuring out the dimensions of the video element rendering the video and picking the appropriate layer.